Yenya/ibus-altitude-sensor/README.md

   [ProMicro](https://www.sparkfun.com/products/12640) clone,
   and this is what the firmware expects.
 It is about the lightest but powerful ATmega-based board.
-* Pressure sensor with I2C on a break-out board.
+* Supported pressure sensor with I2C on a break-out board.
   I used BMP-180 on a GY-68 board bought at eBay.
-There are more precise sensors, such as BMP-280 (TODO: try these as well).
-Current firmware expects BMP-180.
+BMP-280 is also supported, but be sure to use an AVR board with 3.3 V output (such as 3.3V version of ProMicro, or Arduino Nano).
 * 390K and 15K resistors for voltage divider for reading the battery voltage (optional).
 * some wires and a 3-pin servo female connector for I-Bus.